 last_name = 'Winslett';

-value if it was not committed?
-Why not discard it?
-The nextval
+But, why did it return an id value if it was not committed?
+Why not discard

-was triggered on a sequence, which returned a value that was never stored.
+never stored.
 This prevents two transactions from getting duplicate nextval

 and having collisions within your data.
-Return the command with the rollback above, and you’ll see incrementing values.
+Return the command with the rollback

-are control commands for the transactions.
-ROLLBACK
+The commands COMMIT and ROLLBACK are control commands for the transactions.

-always terminates the transaction and discards the changes.
+ROLLBACK always terminates the transaction and discards the changes.
 COMMIT

 , however, is only successful if the transaction is in a not-errored state.
-Below, we intentionally have a constraint error, but call COMMIT

 BEGIN;